ThisisBankole/Thisisbankole/README.md

 </div>

-I have a background in product design and management and I'm currently making the switch to software engineering.
+I'm transitioning from a background in product design and management to software engineering.

-Still a beginner, but I am excited to continue learning and improve.

-If you have any tips or resources to recommend, I would appreciate it.
+I'm eager to learn and grow in this field.
+Any tips or recommended resources would be greatly appreciated.

-I'm based in Manchester, England.
+I'm located in Manchester, England.